luhem7/dotfiles/arch_linux/1_userland.md

 There's also a neat utility called `nvtop` that works like `htop` but for nVidia GPU utilization!

+**TODO** Lots of good recommendations on this page, particularly around limiting vram usage for certain applications.
+See section **2.3 nvidia-application-profiles.rc.d** in [this section](https://wiki.archlinux.org/title/NVIDIA#Wayland_configuration)

 ## Allowing system suspend without needing password
 Do these steps at this point for sanity's sake.